What is Performance Management?

 - Attainable or achievable.

-- Relevant with the goals of organization.
+- Relevant to the goals of the organization.

 - Time-bound with a schedule.

-Examples of effective goals statement:
+Examples of effective goals statements:

 Element Two: Performance Review